-- Examining the size of the request and response.
+- Examining the request and response size.
 Since DNS tunneling utilities try to place as much data as possible in requests and responses, tunneling requests will have long labels.
 For example, up to 63 characters, and generally long names up to 255 characters.

 - Disorder of hostnames.
 Authentic DNS names usually contain dictionary words and have some meaning.
 However, names that are encoded usually have no order, and they even use a set with a large number of characters.